 Earlier this year, I started recognizing, more than ever, the flaws and the weaknesses to my character.
 If you want to learn more about yourself, live alone.
 You’ll learn a lot, more than you care to.
 It’s why I suggest that if you are a young adult and can move out of your parents house, do it.
 It will benefit your personal growth and future marriage and family.
 Commercial over.
 That’s a post for another day.

 So, back to flaws and weaknesses.
 As I began to face myself in the mirror, like really face myself and notice freckles that I didn’t even know were on my face before, I realised something.
 For so much of my life, I have only seen myself through the eyes of others.
 So, I made a choice this year.
 Through the help of a few close friends, I have begun to shed back the layers, the kind that allows me to be free and know that even if I do not succeed, even if I never write another book or accomplish something with my life, I am loved and I am worthy of love.

 True love sees you for who you are and still loves the heck out of you, anyways.

 It took a long time for me to finally realise that it didn’t matter what my performance looked like, God would accept me and be proud of me for who He created me to be.
 Love and acceptance is not based on performance.
 This lie that you have to become somebody in order to be valued or respected by others is a complete lie.
 In Christ, you are enough.
-This is why, when we don’t have a revelation that we are worthy because of His sacrificial love for us, we will try hard to attain it in other places.
+This is why, when we don’t have a revelation of His love for us, we will try so hard to attain it in other places.